-If you (the student) are currently ineligible for financial aid, submitting an appeal will not change your ineligibility.
-Approval of Income Appeals is not guaranteed, and students should plan to cover their university balance, regardless of the appeal outcome
+If you (the student) are currently ineligible for financial aid, submitting an appeal will not change your eligibility status.
+Please note that approval of an SAI Appeal is not guaranteed.
+Students be prepared to cover their university balance, regardless of the outcome of the appeal.

 - Loss of income or benefits